Engineering (Renewable Energy)

 Entry requirements

-A level offer – A*AA including Mathematics and one subject that carries a practical endorsement (Biology, Chemistry, Geology or Physics).
+A level offer – A*AA including Mathematics and one of either Biology, Chemistry, Geology or Physics.

 BTEC Level 3 National Extended Diploma/OCR Cambridge Technical Extended Diploma – D*DD and Mathematics at grade A at A level (or equivalent) are required.